Bobinstein/ArDrive-ipfs/README.md

 This tool was created to demonstrate how to upload a folder to Arweave using ArDrive and custom tags, as well as how to search for folders that exist on the Arweave network by using those custom tags.

-This project uses the API and SDK from either Pinata or nft.storage for IPFS hashing and pinning, but it can easily be modified to use a different service.
+This project uses the API and SDK from either Pinata or nft.storage for ipfs hashing and pinning, but it can easily be modified to use a different service.

+Once content is added to the ipfs network using your chosen provider, you can delete it from your account with them before being charged for pinning content.
+The content will have propagated through the network and will be available until it is garbage collected.
+Once content is lost from the network, you can simply use this code to download the files from Arweave and put them back into the network with the same ipfs hash.

 This code is meant for demonstration purposes only, it is not intended for use in production.

 ## Getting Started